oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

-The HybridSystem is reliant on the Agency to development and enforce a mobile device usage policy which include mobile devices that are enrolled into the HybridSystem.
+The HybridSystem is reliant on the organisation to development and enforce a mobile device usage policy which include mobile devices that are enrolled into the HybridSystem.

 #### Security controls provided by the HybridSystem

 Not Applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing and enforcing a mobile device usage policy in relation to the HybridSystem that meets requirements outlined in the Annex.
+- The organisation is responsible for developing and enforcing a mobile device usage policy in relation to the HybridSystem that meets requirements outlined in the Annex.

 ## Evaluated products